wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/adbscan/adbscan-rplidar.rst

       ros2 launch adbscan_ros2 play_demo_lidar_launch.py

-Expected output: ADBSCAN prints logs of its interpretation of the LIDAR data coming from the |ros| bag.
+Expected output: ADBSCAN prints logs of its interpretation of the LIDAR data coming from the ROS 2 bag.

    .. image:: ../../../../images/adbscan_demo_lidar.jpg

-One can view the list of running |ros| nodes by typing ``ros2 node list`` in a terminal.
+One can view the list of running ROS 2 nodes by typing ``ros2 node list`` in a terminal.

    .. image:: ../../../../images/adbscan_node_list.jpg